 Definition: This field contains a variable that the diagnostic service needs to interpret the results of an ordered study.
 The observations specified here should be sent to the diagnostic service as OBX segments along with the order (OBR) segment.
 Separate multiple items by repeat delimiters.

-OMC-5 Collection Event/Process Step Limit () nnnnn
+OMC-5 Collection Event/Process Step Limit (CWE) nnnnn

 Definition: Indicates by when in the ordering process or workflow this information must be collected.
 Limit indicates must be done by X point in the workflow.